Landaluce/coursedescriptions/source/graduate/mscs.rst

 .. warning::

-    The Computer Science has more prerequisites than other programs.
+    The Computer Science Program has more prerequisites than other programs.

 Overall, to achieve depth and breadth, Computer Science students must complete the following to obtain the required 30 credits to graduate: